 At SAGESS, we care a great deal about workplace health and safety and continuously improving employee working conditions.
 Each and every one of us is accountable in this effort.
-We took several measures throughout the year to change how employees act when it comes to risk in the workplace.
+SAGESS took several measures throughout the year to change how employees respond to risks at work.
 These measures included: